Google Health: Competitors and related companies

 Google's parent company Alphabet, Inc. has also been active in the healthcare industry with the companies Verily, Calico, and DeepMind.
 In July 2020, sister company Verily was described as acting "largely independent of one another", while Verily chief executive officer Andrew Conrad reportedly wanted to end the "rivalry" between the two companies and collaborate more closely.

 On December 7, 2011, MediConnect Global announced a similar capability that allows displaced Google Health users to transfer their personal health records to a MyMediConnect account.

 Google Health was a personal health record (PHR) service with numerous competitors, including other proprietary PHR systems and open-source such as Microsoft's HealthVault, Dossia, and the open-source Indivo project.

 In the United States hospital market for electronic health records (EHR) in 2018, Epic, Cerner, MEDITECH, and CSPI (Evident Thrive) had the top market share at 28%, 26%, 9%, and 6%.
 For large hospitals with over 500 beds, Epic and Cerner had over 85% market share in 2019.

 Microsoft

 On July 18, 2011, Microsoft released a tool that lets Google Health customers transfer their personal health information to a web-based Microsoft HealthVault account.
 HealthVault had partnered with American Heart Association, Johnson & Johnson, and Allscripts.
 In November 2019, Microsoft HealthVault was shut down and it was suggested users migrate their records to Get Real Health and FollowMyHealth.

-Health (Apple)

-In 2014, Health (Apple) a health informatics mobile application was announced.
-HealthKit is the accompanying developer application programming interface (API).

-Facebook

-In 2019, Dr. Roni Zeiger announced he would be joining Facebook as the Head of Health Strategy.
-The same year in 2019, Facebook announced its project called Preventive Health, a digital tool to connect patients with healthcare providers and sends reminders for health concerns based on age and gender.

-In 2017, Facebook had been working on a "top-secret" project headed by Dr. Freddy Abnousi to take anonymous medical data and using a common computer science cryptographic technique called “hashing” in order to match individuals.
-Alleged this information would only be used for the medical research community.
-Additionally there had been the idea of building virtual profiles of patients that included their medical conditions, as well as their social and economic factors.

-Facebook health privacy concerns

-In 2020, privacy issues surfaced for Facebook Groups health communities.
-Breast cancer advocate Andrea Downing raised privacy concerns about Facebook’s closed health communities.
-She noted that for closed groups like the BRCA Sisterhood group, members' personal information was supposed to only be visible to other members.
-A cybersecurity researcher found that developers, marketers and others could download the membership lists of Facebook groups for thousands of diseases and conditions, from Alcoholics Anonymous to survivors of sexual assault.
-As a result, a complaint was filed with the Federal Trade Commission, claiming that Facebook “deceptively solicited patients to use its 'Groups' product to share personal health information about their health issues.”